syan-tibco/tp-helm-charts/dp-cluster-workshop/aks/README.md

 default (default)       disk.csi.azure.com   Delete          WaitForFirstConsumer   true                   24m managed                 disk.csi.azure.com   Delete          WaitForFirstConsumer   true                   24m
 managed-csi             disk.csi.azure.com   Delete          WaitForFirstConsumer   true                   24m
+azure-disk-sc           disk.csi.azure.com   Delete          WaitForFirstConsumer   true                   24m
 managed-csi-premium     disk.csi.azure.com   Delete          WaitForFirstConsumer   true                   24m
 managed-premium         disk.csi.azure.com   Delete          WaitForFirstConsumer   true                   24m
 ```

-We have some scripts in the recipe to create and setup EFS.
-The `dp-config-aws` helm chart will create all these storage classes.
+We will be using the following storage classes created with `dp-config-aks` helm chart.
-* `managed-csi` is the storage class for Azure Block Storage.
+* `azure-disk-sc` is the storage class for Azure Block Storage.
 This is used for
   * storage class for data when provision EMS capability
 * `azure-files-sc` is the storage class for Azure Files.
 This is used for
   * artifactmanager when we provision BWCE capability